Vision impairment and blindness

-- 80% of all visual impairment can be avoided or cured.
+- Over 80% of all vision impairment can be prevented or cured.

 - normal vision